LakshmiVinutha/Lakshmi.Raju/README.md/0_README (1).md

-# Lakshmi.Raju# Executing Your Machine Learning Model In A Remote Environment
+# Executing Your Machine Learning Model In A Remote Environment

 This hands-on lab guides you through executing a machine learning data preparation or model training work load in a remote environment using [Azure Machine Learning Services](https://docs.microsoft.com/en-us/azure/machine-learning/preview/overview-what-is-azure-ml) with the Azure Machine Learning Workbench.